captnwalker/expense-manager/README.md

 ### How to Use

 >Create account/login.
 Enter expenses on the add expense page.
-Review, Sort, Filter, Tally, Modify and/or delete expense records in the Dashboard.
+Review, Sort, Filter, Tally, Modify and/or Delete expense records in the Dashboard.

 ### Deployment